WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	 README | 2 ++
 	 1 file changed, 2 insertions(+)
 	```

-### Everyone Must Sign - Always a good idea
+**Everyone Must Sign - Always a good idea**
 Signing tags and commits is great, but if you decide to use this in your normal workflow, you’ll have to make sure that everyone on your team understands how to do so.
 This can be achieved by asking everyone working with the repository to run git config --local commit.gpgsign true to automatically have all of their commits in the repository signed by default.
 If you don’t, you’ll end up spending a lot of time helping people figure out how to rewrite their commits with signed versions.
 Make sure you understand GPG and the benefits of signing things before adopting this as part of your standard workflow.

-## 7. Validating the certificates
+### Validating the certificates
 > Please check [Testing connection](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/3.1.full-video.v2.mp4)  video for reference

-Use the following command to verify the certificates by testing the connection.
+- Use the following command to verify the certificates by testing the connection.

 	```
 	curl -v https://tng-dev.who.int/trustList --cert TLS.pem --key TLS.key
 	```

-## 8. Send an onboarding/participation request to gdhcn-support@who.int which contains:
+### Send an onboarding/participation request to gdhcn-support@who.int which contains:
 - URL of the private repository created as a prerequisite
 - The GPG key exported in Step 4